openedx-unsupported/edx-app-android/README.rst

 4. Click the **Run** button.

+*Note: Our build system requires Java 7 or later.
+If you see an error mentioning "Unsupported major.minor version 51.0 " then you should install a newer Java SDK.*

 Configuration
 =============
 The edX mobile Android app is designed to connect to an Open edX instance.
 You